By Elisabeth Watkins

 Have you noticed that pork seems to be the breakfast protein of choice in most all recipes?
 From sausage, to bacon and breakfast chops, pork seems to reign supreme – but not so fast!

 Being a cattle rancher and a member of the San Joaquin-Stanislaus CattleWomen, I am always trying to promote beef.
 I challenged myself to turn my favorite protein into a breakfast dish.

 A strata is a fancy word for casserole.
 It is traditionally made with cubed bread, so I guess you could even call it a savory bread pudding.
-In my breakfast beef strata, I combine beef stir fry meat, roasted red bell peppers, sautéed onions, fresh goat cheese, and an egg mixture.
+In my breakfast beef strata, I combine Certified Hereford Beef stir fry meat, roasted red bell peppers, sautéed onions, fresh goat cheese, and an egg mixture.